enzonjagi/alx-higher_level_programming/0x00-python-hello_world/README.md

 <br />word_first_3 should contain the first 3 letters of the variable word
 <br />word_last_2 should contain the last 2 letters of the variable word
 <br />middle_word should contain the value of the variable word without the first and
 last letters<br /> 8. prints a new sentence<br />9.
+Prints
-Prints the zen of python
+the zen of python<br /> 10.
+Technical interview prep 0: cycle in linked list